 Landscape photographers have a unique ability to capture the world.
-Not only through the scenes they depict, but how they convey emotion through their images.
+Not only through the scenes they depict but how they convey emotion through their images.
 They let the viewer experience the grandeur of the Dawn Wall or the sublime nature of Victoria Falls.

 The skills for capturing the perfect landscape are constantly changing.
 Let’s take a look at the top 27 most influential landscape photographers to give you a taste of the outdoors.

 It can be hard to convey the cold and harsh British winters as well as their warm and inviting summers.
 But Minns is all too familiar.
-He can have you craving a hot cup of tea just from looking at his winter landscapes!
+He can have you craving a hot cup of tea just by looking at his winter landscapes!

 Her work would be good to look at if you want to start a travel blog.
 Here, you will see how she travels so much while doing what she loves.

-Parkin is a professional landscape photographer and the editor of ‘On Landscape’ magazine.
+Parkin is a professional landscape photographer and the editor of On Landscape magazine.
 A few people you will see on this list have been featured in this magazine.
 Parkin photographs both digitally and in large format film.

 Trey Ratcliff is a famous photographer based in America who has been almost everywhere.
 With so many social media followers, it is no surprise that many people see him as influential.

 Noton is a British-born photographer who spent most of his time growing up in the Americas.
-He claims growing up in Ontario, Canada helped shape his eye and passion for the landscape.
+He claims growing up in Ontario, Canada, helped shape his eye and passion for the landscape.

 Noton’s unique quality comes from the way he displays light.
 It looks natural and believable.
 It’s almost as if he’s always in the right place at the right time.
-There is a fine line between artificial colours and actual light, and he traverses it well.
+There is a fine line between artificial colors and actual light, and he traverses it well.

 By focusing on these fractions, Milligan creates an ephemeral feel in her photos.
-Emphasis is evident by the way she deals with light in the landscape.
+Emphasis is evident in the way she deals with light in the landscape.

 I would suggest looking at her work to see how photography can create a certain feel.
 This is mainly done in her post-production work.
-She handles different colours and tones to create an image that differs from the true landscape.
+She handles different colors and tones to create an image that differs from the true landscape.